dxps/zitadel_playground/vanillajs-pkce-sample/README.md

-# A Simple JavaScript PKCE Example
+# A Vanilla JavaScript PKCE Example

+This is a pure JavaScript implementation of using the OIDC PKCE flow with Zitadel.

 <br/>